Tharion Papadakis

 The Two Legacies

-Stergos gave him the instinct for war.
+Stergos gave him the instinct for war, barely.
 His mother gave him the framework of faith.
 Tharion believes he merged them into something greater, the warrior who fights for something, not just at something.
 Whether that synthesis is real or wishful thinking remains to be seen.

 At the Table